 To successfully promote from within, you need to regularly think about your current workforce, their skill sets and aptitudes, and future roles you’ll be opening.

 - Talent reviews ask business leaders to assess employees across the company on performance and future potential.
 This information can help you keep an eye on internal candidates who may be a great fit for future roles.

 - Talent mapping is an initiative usually conducted by human resources departments.
 It involves finding the right talent, putting talent in the right roles, and retaining top talent through career pathing.
 This process will keep you thinking ahead about ways you can support existing employees with their career growth.

 - Personal development meetings allow employees the opportunity to share their own career development goals.
 You may be surprised when there’s a big difference between where an employee currently is in the company and where they’d like to end up!

 - Leverage workplace behavioral assessments to understand innate drives.
-These insights can help you match employees with upcoming roles that fit how they like to work—and their behavioral strengths.
+These insights can help you match employees with new roles that fit how they like to work—and their behavioral strengths.